High-speed rail in South Korea

-High-speed rail service in South Korea began with the construction of a high-speed line from Seoul to Busan in 1992, and was inspired by Japan's Shinkansen.
-The first commercial high-speed rail service was launched on April 1, 2004.
-Currently, South Korea hosts two high-speed rail operators: Korea Train eXpress (KTX) and Super Rapid Train (SRT).
+High-speed rail service in South Korea began with the construction of a high-speed line from Seoul to Busan in 1992.
+The first commercial high-speed rail service was launched on 1 April 2004.
+Currently, South Korea hosts two high-speed rail operators: Korea Train eXpress (better known as KTX) and Super Rapid Train (better known as SRT), using different terminals in Seoul to provide service.

+Note that Great Train eXpress (GTX) and other higher-speed urban rail services in South Korea have max speed below 200 km/h and are not usually considered high-speed rail.